nemiasalc56/react-social-community/README.md

 * Group in the chat will be able to watch the same video at the same time
 * Show notifications for new messages
+* Allow user to send pictures and videos

 ## Technology Used